dinolupo/JavaEE-Bootstrap/README.md

 ## Project Folder `DependencyInjection`

-### videos 06-07 Interface Injection, Dependency Injecion and Inversion of Control
+### videos 06-07 Interface Injection, Dependency Injection and Inversion of Control

 to simulate the behaviour of an application server, we have to inject Interfaces and not Classes, so to demonstrate this we change the Service class to an Interface and create an implementation called ServiceImpl (this is not a nice name because it doesn't say anything about the responsibility of the class, a better name would be ServiceConfiguration or something like that).
 Then in the main we add lines of code to retrieve the implementation (there is only one here called ServiceImpl) and inject to the Facade.